Frequently Asked Questions About the Pew Fellowship in Marine Conservation

 The Pew Fellows Program in Marine Conservation seeks to improve ocean health by generating high-quality research and fostering a global community of experts who collaborate to address pressing environmental challenges.
 The program provides fellowships to midcareer scientists and other experts from around the globe who have research experience, advanced degrees, strong records of achievement, and a commitment to bringing evidence to bear on conservation issues.
-Through the program, The Pew Charitable Trusts has supported more than 180 professionals in 39 countries since 1990.
+Through the program, The Pew Charitable Trusts has supported 195 professionals in 41 countries.

 A: Each Pew fellow is awarded a $150,000 grant, allocated over three years, to complete a research project that produces new data, knowledge, or methods to advance the protection and sustainable use of the world’s oceans.

 A: Application for the Pew marine fellowship is by invitation only; candidates must be nominated to apply.

 Each year, Pew selects a group of experts in marine science and conservation to nominate outstanding individuals working on ocean conservation issues.
 The program then invites qualified nominees to submit an application outlining their credentials and proposing a three-year research project.

-Candidates are evaluated on their record of academic or other professional achievement, leadership and problem-solving skills, interest in enhancing the conservation impact of their work, and—most critically—the strength of their project proposal.
+Candidates are evaluated on their record of academic or professional achievement, leadership and problem-solving skills, interest in enhancing their work’s conservation impact, and—most critically—the strength of their project proposal.

 Fellows are affiliated with a variety of entities, including universities, independent research institutions, and conservation organizations.